djkeu/hfjs/index.md

 # Head First JavaScript

-# Chapter 1 - the interactive web, p.37
+# Chapter 1 - the interactive web, p.1
 ## Reacting to the virtual world

+Use the <script> tag, p.11